You can find details below on all our open positions:

 you are legally entitled to live and work in the UK.

-1 Working with children with chronic illness or disability and their families.
+1 Working with people with chronic illness or disability and their families.

-2 Experience at the delivery of psycho-educational programmes.
+2 Experience in the delivery of psycho-educational and skills development programmes.

 The nature of the job will change over time as the needs of the business change.
 It is a requirement of the jobholder to contribute to the development of the role in best reflecting these changing needs.